Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

-If the concern involves senior leadership, the report should be made directly to the Board of Directors.
+If the concern involves a company director or senior leadership, the report should be made to our neutral parties

 -

-The DWO will acknowledge the report within 5 working days.
+The relevant person you contacted will acknowledge the report within 5 working days.

 -